bevyengine/bevy-website/content/contributing/reference/triage.md

 weight = 1
 +++

 Bevy's scope and user base means that it gets a large volume of issues and pull requests.
-This work all needs to be organized: making it easier to search through to find related issues, to figure out where you can help, and to quickly communicate the status of a task at a glance.
+This work all needs to be organized to make it easier to find related issues, figure out where you can help, and to quickly communicate the status of a task at a glance.
 The continual process of organizing work is called **triage**.

 ## Classifying issues and PRs